 If a report generated by another institution identifies matches with a student's work the report will only show the extent of the match and the contact details of the University’s Turnitin UK Administrator.
 If approached, the Turnitin UK Administrator will attempt to contact you about the matter.
 The contents of your will not be revealed to a third party outside Cambridge without your permission.

-If a match is found to material submitted from within the University, the moderators can obtain the full text without your permission.
+If a match is found to material submitted from within the University, the Examiners can obtain the full text without your permission.

 7. How do students apply for their work to be removed from Turnitin UK?